 Finally, on March 26, the U.S. Navy responded to a U-boat attack.
 U-71 torpedoed the tanker Dixie Arrow and stayed around to watch it burn.
 The USS Tarbell dropped depth charges, but the U-71 escaped and the Tarbell picked up the survivors.

 It wasn’t until the night of April 13-14 that the first U-boat was sunk.
-The destroyer USS Roper detected U-85 off the North Carolina coast with its new radar technology.
+The destroyer USS Roper used its new radar technology to detect U-85 off the North Carolina coast.
 The Roper sunk the submarine and then dropped depth charges for good measure.

 By April, the U.S. finally had a plan and a fleet of 65 antisubmarine vessels.
 At the end of the month, all tankers were ordered into port.
-No oil was hauled around the Atlantic Ocean until the tankers had escorts.
-From then on, most merchant ships traveled in escorted mini-convoys along the coast, known as bucket brigades.
-At night they put into sheltered harbors.
+No tankers hauled oil around the Atlantic Ocean until the they had escorts.
+From then on, most merchant ships traveled in escorted mini-convoys known as bucket brigades along the coast.
+At night, merchant ships put into sheltered harbors.

 The Civil Air Patrol, one-fifth of which were women, began sorties.
 Pilots in small, privately owned aircraft patrolled the coast from bases stretching from Trenton, Maine, to Lantana, Fla.